dir. Rob Jabbaz

 The level of gore is abundant and downright amazing – leaving one to only speculate what budget the filmmakers had for the buckets of fake blood – whilst the special effects artists should be commended and then some.
 Despite this impressiveness however the level of violence and barrage of sexual assault within the film at times feels a bit redundant: rather than being used to convey any sort of morality message or offer a comment on society, it largely comes across as courting pure shock factor.

-That said there are some interesting observations, for example on the pandemic-based fears of an urban society and the moral breakdown of a population in crisis.
-And if FrightFest was a classical symphony, The Sadness would be its striking and evocative crescendo, closing the festival in a flurry of blood, viscera and bleakness.
+That said there are some interesting observations – for example on the pandemic-based fears of an urban society and the moral breakdown of a population in crisis – that build to a striking and evocative crescendo of blood, viscera and bleakness.